How to Update MongoDB Version in Mac

 How do I check my current MongoDB version?

-You can check your current MongoDB version by running the commandmongod --version
+You can check your current MongoDB version by running the commandmongod --versionin your terminal. -

-While not strictly necessary, it is highly recommended to back up your data before performing any updates to avoid potential data loss. -
+Yes, updating MongoDB is generally safe, but it’s recommended to back up your data before performing any updates to avoid potential data loss. -

-What should I do if I encounter errors during the update?
+What should I do if the update fails?

 Shraddha is a JavaScript nerd that utilises it for everything from experimenting to assisting individuals and businesses with day-to-day operations and business growth.
 She is a writer, chef, and computer programmer.
 As a senior MEAN/MERN stack developer and project manager with more than 4 years of experience in this sector, she now handles multiple projects.
 She has been producing technical writing for at least a year and a half.
 She enjoys coming up with fresh, innovative ideas.